rafsaniShazid/NML-console-app/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or report any issues.

 ## Contact
-For any questions or feedback, please contact the repository maintainer.
+For any questions or feedback, please feel free to contact with rafsaniShazid(github username).